Apr vs interest rate SEO Brief & AI Prompts

-Use this page to plan, write, optimize, and publish an informational article about apr vs interest rate from the How Credit Card APR and Interest Work topical map.
+Plan and write a publish-ready informational article for apr vs interest rate with search intent, outline sections, FAQ coverage, schema, internal links, and copy-paste AI prompts from the How Credit Card APR and Interest Work topical map.
 It sits in the Fundamentals of APR and Interest content group.

 APR vs interest rate: APR measures the total annual cost of borrowing, expressed as a percentage that includes interest and certain finance charges, while the interest rate is the stated periodic charge on the outstanding principal.
 Under the Truth in Lending Act lenders must disclose APR so consumers can compare offers; for example a 12% interest rate with a $30 annual fee on a $1,000 balance increases the annual cost by 3% (30/1000).
 The interest rate determines periodic finance charges; the APR translates those charges to a single annualized number.
 Federal disclosure rules require APR as a consistent annual metric.